Ms. Elizabeth Webster, MA, LPC ATR

 Michigan, United States

-Additional disabilities: Highly Sensitive Person, Sensory Processing Differences
+Additional disabilities: Highly Sensitive Person, Sensory Processing Differences, Chronically Ill

 Pronouns: She/her/hers

-I’m here to help those who have been called, or might consider themselves a “highly-sensitive” individual.
-The sensitivity might be a result from experiencing trauma, or due to sensory processing difficulties.
-Specifically, I support those with Autism, ADHD, Sensory Processing Disorders, Chronic Illness and family conflict.
-In therapy, clients are looking for a safe space to process their life experiences.
+I’m here to help those who have felt different or have been called/consider themselves a “highly-sensitive” individuals.
+The differences might be a result from experiencing trauma, neurodivergent diagnoses, medical trauma/chronic illnesses, or due to sensory processing difficulties.
+In therapy, individuals are looking for a safe space to process their life experiences.
 As a late diagnosed and identified neurodivergent therapist, my goal is to empower my client who may experience the world in this beautiful and “different” way.

-My clients are children, adults, and parents going through life transitions, family issues and those that are dealing with anxiety or depression.
-The focus of most of my work is related to autism, trauma, family systems, and self-esteem.
+My clients are individuals, families or parents going through life transitions or family issues, who may also be experiencing anxiety or depression.
+The focus of most of my work is related to life related to an autism diagnosis (or suspecting of one), trauma related to life experiences, family systems, and self-esteem.
 I’m here to help families work through their concerns; whether they are related to a new diagnosis or an unexpected life event.

 My counseling style has been described as warm, encouraging, empathetic, client-centered and non-judgmental.
 I believe that the therapeutic process is fostered by building a trusting and empathetic relationship.
-The techniques I use come from a combination of different therapeutic styles that include: trauma focused cognitive-behavioral therapy (how our past experiences and thoughts, behaviors, and emotions influence our daily lives), dialectical-behavioral therapy (mindfulness/focusing on the present, distress tolerance skills, emotional regulation, and interpersonal effectiveness), family systems therapy (all members in a relationship/family contribute to the dynamic of whether the relationship is functioning in a healthy or dysfunctional way) and art therapy (art is a tool in the therapeutic process, not the focus).
+The techniques I use come from a combination of different therapeutic styles that include: trauma based therapy (how our past experiences relive in our body, thoughts and behaviors), dialectical-behavioral therapy (mindfulness/focusing on the present, distress tolerance skills, emotional regulation, and interpersonal effectiveness), family systems therapy (all members in a relationship/family contribute to the dynamic of whether the relationship is functioning in a healthy or dysfunctional way) and art therapy (art is a tool in the therapeutic process, not the focus).

 Sign In